lleger/elixir-school/lessons/basics/collections.md

 ### Head / Tail

 When using lists it is common to work with the list's head and tail.
-The head is the first element of the list and the tail the remaining elements.
+The head is the first element of the list and the tail is the remaining elements.
 Elixir provides two helpful methods, `hd` and `tl`, for working with these parts:

 ```elixir
 iex> hd [3.41, :pie, "Apple"]